itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

 ### Do Now
 1. Do attendance at http://scripted.org/attendance
 2. In jsbin.com, create sentence "Hello, ScriptEd!", with "ScriptEd" a link to http://scripted.org.
-3. Make the link open in a new window (search google if unsure).

 ### Homework review